pchapin/augusta/README.md

 sequence of Augusta levels (L1, L2, etc.) as approximately converging toward full Ada, but we don't hold that convergence as an ultimate goal of this project.

-For example, Augusta is a case-sensitve language, whereas Ada is case-insensitive.
+For example, Augusta is a case-sensitive language, whereas Ada is case-insensitive.
 The case sensitivity of Augusta aligns with most modern languages and supports a naming convention where casing can be used to distinguish between types and objects (e.g., a type `Card` and an object `card` can coexist in the program as distinct entities).
 Case sensitivity is also slightly